Pregnancy Test Strip Instructions

 Medications containing the pregnancy hormone (hCG) can affect the result of the test.
 Please consult your healthcare professional if you are taking any medications.

-Due to the high sensitivity of the Fertility2Family Pregnancy Tests (10mIU), the detection of hCG in the urine from a menopausal or peri-menopausal woman may not indicate pregnancy but may represent the detection of pituitary hCG and that the positive interpretation requires repeat testing by a laboratory-based method for confirmation of pregnancy.
+Due to the Fertility2Family Pregnancy Tests (10mIU) high sensitivity, the detection of hCG in the urine from a menopausal or peri-menopausal woman may not indicate pregnancy.
+Still, it may represent the detection of pituitary hCG and that the positive interpretation requires repeat testing by a laboratory-based method for confirmation of pregnancy.

 Due to the high sensitivity of Fertility2Family Pregnancy Tests (10mIU), it is possible to detect a pregnancy that may be non-viable if testing before the first day of the missed period (often referred to as a chemical pregnancy).
 The reliability of the result will increase by, or after, the first day of the missed period for establishing the viability of the pregnancy.